News & Insights

 Recognizing advantages.

 Despite obstacles and life-altering changes, Cardosi found confidence in his discernment.
-“As an older student, I have a better sense of what God wants me to do,” he shared.
+“As an older student, I have a better sense of what God wants me to do,” he said.
 “I knew my discernment was another instance of the Lord looking after me.”

-“Wisdom is an achievement or gift different from knowledge, but not unrelated,” Cahoy added. “[These students] bring broader experiences that resonate with people in parishes.
+“Wisdom is an achievement or gift different from knowledge, but not unrelated,” Cahoy said. “[These students] bring broader experiences that resonate with people in parishes.
 They have shared life’s ups and downs and can relate to congregations.”

-Having the right stuff.
+Having the right stuff

 For Cardosi, his second career choice is a calling he holds dear.